Outreach & Workshops

 Join us for a series of simulations designed to increase awareness of the difficulties and frustrations that people with dyslexia encounter daily.

 You will rotate through six stations that simulate various language-related tasks similar to those encountered by dyslexics in the classroom and workplace.
-We hope this experience will lead to greater empathy and understanding when working with students/children with dyslexia.
+We hope this experience will lead to greater empathy and understanding when working with students and children with dyslexia.

 This session is limited to 60 participants.
 Reserve your spot now!
 Participants must be 18 years or older.